Pave your own road: 8 tips for women in construction

 7. Be yourself

-When I was right out of college, I was working almost entirely with men.
-Not wanting to be perceived as “too feminine,” I tried to dress like the men did.
-Almost every day I went into work wearing loose button-up shirts and baggy jeans.
-I assure you, that’s not my natural style.
-I’m an architect by education.
-I love design, and I’m invested in tasteful fashion.
+When one of our colleagues was right out of college, she was working almost entirely with men.
+Not wanting to be perceived as “too feminine,” she tried to dress like the men did.
+Almost every day she went into work wearing loose button-up shirts and baggy jeans.
+We assure you, that’s not her natural style.
+She is an architect by education.
+She loves design, and is invested in tasteful fashion.

-Looking back at photos from that time, I ask myself, “What was I wearing?
+Looking back at photos from that time, she’d ask herself, “What was I wearing?
 What was I thinking?”

 Be genuine to your character, values and beliefs.
 Don’t pretend to be anything you are not.
 In fact, people are much more likely to trust and respect you when you are true to yourself instead of wearing some sort of mask.